 There’s no cozier start to the day than a vegan breakfast burrito.
 Warmed tortillas encase a hearty tofu scramble, potatoes, and veggie bacon or seitan sausage.
 Top it with avocado or guacamole, salsa, hot sauce, jalapeño peppers, or cilantro.

 Valleys make the hills grander, desert makes the ocean more captivating, and absence makes the heart grow fonder.

-Nothing tastes better than coming in from a frigid January day with frozen feet inside of snow boots to have a brimming bowl of soup.
-Trail mix is better on a mountaintop in the middle of a long hike, and a hearty breakfast burrito tastes best before the sun has lit up the horizon and the rest of the city slumbers.
+Nothing tastes better than coming in from a frigid January day with frozen feet inside of snow boots to have a brimming bowl of vegan baked potato soup.
+A picnic sandwich is better on a mountaintop in the middle of a long hike.
+And a hearty vegan breakfast burrito tastes best before the sun has lit up the horizon and the rest of the city slumbers.

 One of those flaws was that the shows often started first thing in the morning.
 The schools that we traveled to were scattered all around the Southland, sometimes as deep as San Diego or as far north as Santa Barbara.
 Being there on time was essential or else the other two actors in the show would have to feverishly work out how to perform a three-person show with two people as school children filed into the auditorium.

 You never knew when a sudden traffic jam would erupt, and so you had to be prepared, leaving two or three times what Mapquest would guess you’d need.
 Sometimes that still wasn’t enough.
 And sometimes I’d arrive an hour earlier than necessary.

 In my work uniform of a nearly neon top and brightly colored but clashing pants, I walked in and ordered a burrito wrapped in paper and foil.
 I’d cart it to the school, sit behind a pillowing curtain of an elementary auditorium, and sigh into bites of roasted potato and tortilla.